sybrew/the-seo-framework/readme.txt

 1. Upgrading the plugin to the latest WordPress standards.
 1. Reducing future bug reports chance.
 1. Improving the code quality and readability.
+1. Helping developers out with better extensibility.
+1. Better coding standards have been introduced.

 * How this was achieved (in order set above):